Custom travel to Uganda

 Practical information

 Safe in tourist areas (Kampala center, Entebbe, parks, lodges).
-Vigilance Democratic Republic of Congo and South Sudan borders (instability — Bwindi is at DRC border, but Ugandan side is totally secured).
-Avoid Karamoja (northeastern region, inter-ethnic conflicts).
-MANDATORY e-visa online before departure ($50 single, $100 East Africa Tourist Visa Uganda+Kenya+Rwanda — practical for combined).
-MANDATORY yellow fever vaccine (yellow card checked on arrival).
-ESSENTIAL antimalarial.
-Avoid tap water.
-Cards accepted in premium lodges and Kampala, cash (USD or UGX) elsewhere.
-English omnipresent (official language).
-Tipping: $15-$20/day for gorilla porters, $10/day for safari rangers, $5-$10/day for lodge staff (essential to their income).
+Watch the DRC and South Sudan borders, unstable; Bwindi borders the DRC but the Ugandan side is fully secured.
+Avoid Karamoja (northeast, inter-ethnic conflicts).
+Mandatory e-visa online before departure ($50 single, $100 East Africa Tourist Visa Uganda+Kenya+Rwanda).
+Yellow fever vaccine mandatory, antimalarial essential, avoid tap water.
+Cards accepted in premium lodges and Kampala, cash elsewhere.
+English omnipresent.
+Tipping: $15-$20/day for gorilla porters, $10/day for rangers, $5-$10/day for lodge staff.

 Frequently asked questions